devlive-community/view-shadcn-ui/docs/components/dropdown.md

 <ApiTable title="Dropdown Events"
     :headers="['Event', 'Description', 'Callback Parameters']"
     :columns="[
-        ['on-open', 'Triggered when the dropdown is opened', 'boolean'], ['on-close', 'Triggered when the dropdown is closed', 'boolean'], ]">
+        ['onOpen', 'Triggered when the dropdown is opened', 'boolean'], ['onClose', 'Triggered when the dropdown is closed', 'boolean'], ['onClickOutside', 'Triggered when the dropdown is clicked outside', 'boolean'], ]">
 </ApiTable>